chrisspen/saunterbot/src/ros/src/saunterbot/src/firmware/torso/README.md

 Note, it seems the current wiring configuration, that the Arduino Mega often will not respond to `make upload` when attached to only USB.

-It must be powered externally while also being attached via USB.
+IT MUST BE POWERED EXTERNALLY while also being attached via USB.

 Usage
 -----